hgrandy94/biom5202-project/README.md

 ### Classifying Knee Injuries
 #### By: Phil Forster & Heather Grandy

+This GitHub repository contains the code and additional assets generated to meet requirements for BIOM 5202 at Carleton University in the Fall 2023 semester.
+Our project aimed to answer the question: Do image processing techniques improve ACL injury classification?
+We used the Stanford University MRNet dataset and Yash Bhalgat's Triple MRNet solution for our project: https://github.com/yashbhalgat/MRNet-Competition/tree/master.

 #### Step-by-Step Examples

 ##### Example: Running Image Processing, Model Training, and Evaluation